w3f/polkadot-wiki/docs/learn/learn-architecture.md

 [Collators](../general/glossary.md#collator) are full nodes on both a parachain and the Relay Chain.
 They collect parachain transactions and produce state transition proofs for the validators on the Relay Chain.
 They can also send and receive messages from other parachains using XCMP.

+Parachain blocks themselves are produced by collators, whereas the relay chain validators only verify their validity (and later, their availability).

 ---